balzamas/eilemitweile/README.md

 Contact: d.berger@dontsniff.co.uk

-Thanks to Eile-mit-Weile-WM-Team and my dear Madlaina
+Thanks to the Eile-mit-Weile-WM-Team and my dear Madlaina